evgenycheryomushkin/clock/app/README.md

-# Work Task Repository
+# Clock Repository
-This repository is start of work task project.
-Create tests and arrange them in work desktop.
+This repository is start of clock project.
+Clock and list of tasks.

 ## Installation